 For a list of sample course offerings at Curtin and their Tulane equivalents, please see Sample Courses Offered.

-As an example of one service learning opportunity, one Freeman student that studied at Curtin did her service abroad at Business Station Perth.
+Business service learning and internships are a great way to develop professional skills while making a positive contribution to the community.
+Recent examples of internships include Solariscare, Millenium Kids, local Members of Parliament, Curtin University Sustainability Policy Institute, Act-Belong-Commit, Dreamfit and many others.
+As an example of one such opportunity, one Freeman student that studied at Curtin did her service abroad at Business Station Perth.
 Business Station is a non-profit incubator for small companies trying to start up in Western Australia.
 It provides free consulting sessions, networking events, and workshops in addition to subsidized office spaces.
 The student's responsibilities ranged from administrative work (updating databases, preparing excel spreadsheets, setting up rooms for upcoming events etc.) to marketing work (including door-to-door marketing for local networking events, and cold-calling to find updated information for the Perth business directory).
 Additionally, the student spent some time on independent research -- looking into how different governments help indigenous businesses and how local cultural organizations can help support small businesses.
 She was able to participate in many aspects of the business and learn about how this particular non-profit interacted with many different populations in the larger Perth region.

 Southeast Asia Study Tour